tve/sensorgnome-build/README.md

 - Sensorgnome packages get uploaded to a debian repository at https://sensorgnome.s3.amazonaws.com/
-- Each repository (sensorgnome-support, sensorgnome-control, fcd, ...) uses the `generate-deb.yml` workflow found in this repository to add its packages to the _testing_ codename.
+- Each repository (sensorgnome-support, sensorgnome-control, fcd, ...) uses the `generate-deb.yml` workflow found in this repository to add its packages to the _booktest_ codename.
 - In this repository, the `generate-package.sh` script generates a `sensorgnome` package that depends on the latest version of the packages in _testing_.
 - The version dependency of the `sensorgnome` package is ">=", which means that as soon as a new package is in the repo it can be upgraded via apt.
 The `sensorgnome` package itself does not need to be upgraded.
-- The `sensorgnome` package is published to the _stable_ codename and images are produced to use the _stable_ branch.
-This means that _stable_ gets the version found in _testing_ at the time the `sensorgnome` package is built&uploaded.
-This also means that all plain sensorgnome installs only upgrade to versions found in _stable_, i.e., versions from which newer images have been built.
+- The `sensorgnome` package is published to the _bookworm_ codename and images are produced to use the _bookworm_ branch.
+This means that _bookworm_ gets the version found in _testing_ at the time the `sensorgnome` package is built&uploaded.
+This also means that all plain sensorgnome installs only upgrade to versions found in _bookworm_, i.e., versions from which newer images have been built.
-- To use the packages in testing, one has to switch `/etc/apt/sources.list.d/sensorgnome.list` from _stable_ to _testing_.
+- To use the packages in booktest, one has to switch `/etc/apt/sources.list.d/sensorgnome.list` from _bookworm_ to _booktest_.

 ## Docker